Skip to main content

 Step 4 — Result

-Review the monthly revenue forecast per product and channel:
+Review the monthly revenue forecast per product and channel, with comparison against actuals where available.

 Integration with COGS